alirezamohamadiam/alirezamohamadiam/README.md

 - 👋 Hi, I’m @alirezamohamadiam
 - 👀 I’m interested in computer science , nanotechnology in reality science .
-- 🌱 I’m currently learning css , html ,
+- 🌱 I’m currently learning css , html
-- 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ...
+- 📫 How to reach me with my e-mail

 <!---
 alirezamohamadiam/alirezamohamadiam is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.